 Conducting research in the Institute Archives and Special Collections at Rensselaer:

 We schedule research use of the collections by appointment only.
 Please schedule on-site research with an Archivist well in advance of your visit.
-Contact us at firstname.lastname@example.org to discuss your research and to schedule a visit.
+Contact us at firstname.lastname@example.org to discuss your research.
 For the campus community, the Archives general business hours are Monday – Friday, 9-12 and 1-4.

 Due to the volume of queries, please note that emails will be responded to as soon as possible.
 In some cases please expect a week or so for a response from an Archivist.